MateuszCaputa/geometric-pack/README.md

 - Cuboid, You have to use three arguments and program will take them as length 'l', width 'w' and height 'h' in exact order

+- Distance3D, You have to use six arguments and program will take them as coordinates
+  'x1', 'y1', 'z1', 'x2', 'y2', 'z2' in exact
+  order

 ## Example of use